ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
  ```

-Compile and check: all should pass !
+Compile and check again, all test should pass:

 ```BASH { output_lines = "4-41" }
 cd build